PowerPoint and Presenting Stuff - Page 251 of 1226

 Tagged as: , , , , , ,

-PowerPoint 2016 for Windows users can learn about drawing custom Motion Paths for animations, signing out and switching Accounts, and the Account option in Backstage view.
-You can also explore reversing the path for Motion Path animations.
-PowerPoint 2013 for Windows users can learn about the Explore option in Backstage view and signing in, signing out, and switching Accounts.
-PowerPoint 2016 for Mac users will find useful information about changing Background Styles in the Slide Master.
+PowerPoint 2016 for Windows users can learn about creating PowerPoint handouts in Word, the Info tab of Backstage view, and removing animations.
+PowerPoint 2016 for Mac users can explore custom backgrounds for Slide Masters and Layouts.
+PowerPoint 2013 for Windows users can learn about exporting Word Handouts in PowerPoint.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last seven days.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.